-Through discussion with the client and several stages of development and concept art, we decided on an art style inspired by the works of Studio Ghibli, the popular Japanese anime studio famous for films such as Spirit Away, My Neighbour Totoro and Howl’s Moving Castle.
+Through discussion with the client and several stages of development and concept art, we decided on an art style inspired by the works of Studio Ghibli, the popular Japanese anime studio famous for films such as Spirited Away, My Neighbour Totoro and Howl’s Moving Castle.

 We believed this style would resonate with children and families and re-imagine Alice in a new, unique way.